flowerseses/fight-diary/strive/relearning-strive.md

 STOP.
 PRESSING.
 BUTTONS.
 try not relying on 236K
 work on getting in and opening with 5K or 2K instead of f.S or c.S

+### Day 3 <a name="w1d3"></a>
+Training room. bnbs I am trying to pick up are:
+Don't just press f.S whenever in neutral - try and do different things.
+DO NOT PUSH BUTTONS while blocking. if it seems I can mash out, try so with 5K, 2K or 5P or 2P.
+Get better at 6P out of block.
+`2S/f.S~S -> 236K (6)` and the same with H starters, WITHOUT doing the 236KK followup, then practice meatying with c.S, 2S or 2K.
+Plan to use this as my default combo when not in the corner.
+`2K -> 2D -> 214S` and the same with 5K and c.S starters.
+I want to try and use this either from `214K` cancels, or just from a run-up.
+Eventually, try and use it as a reaction when mashing out of an unsafe blockstring?
+`c.S -> 6H -> j.236S -> 6H -> c.S -> 6H -> 214K WS -> 5[D]` is the big juice corner combo.
+Try and learn it in stages (just `c.S -> 6H` first, then build up next steps). the charged dust has been a struggle for me, so let's see.
+The important bit here is doing the 236S before landing from 6H.
+Not thinking about counter-hits and CH combos atm. pretending they don't exist.
+Work on delaying startup of 214K by holding K for variable amounts of time
+Work on cancelling out of 214K
+Try and set a yo-yo after every good antiair